Covid-19: Business Restart and Working Safely

 The Prime Minister stated that businesses where employees can work from home, should continue to do so but that anyone who can’t work from home, for instance those in construction or manufacturing, should be actively encouraged to go to work.

 The government have released guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.
 The government, in consultation with industry, has produced guidance to help ensure workplaces are as safe as possible.
-These 8 guides cover a range of different types of work.
+These guides which cover a range of different types of work.

 We have also compiled a list of other useful resources for considering how you can prepare your business to be COVID-secure, when you are allowed to open your business.